 Empire was run by James Hobson and George Scougall, curiously split between Clacton and Edinburgh.
 In 1935 they dissolved their partnership, with Scougall staying put at a shop at 55 Circus Lane, Edinburgh and Hobson living at “Freshfield”, St Albans Road, Clacton.

 Scougall seems to have kept the Empire brand, as post-1935 walkies from Clacton survive.
 They may have operated from temporary premises (now gone) on Ellis Road in Clacton.
 The strip of three above was taken in Clacton (loaned to Paul Godfrey by John Bracey), and shows John’s parents circa 1934 (Note that the top frame has been cut off at some time, but is reunited here).
 Empire also had photographers on one of the pleasure steamers, The Crested Eagle, which sailed from the pier, and passengers could collect their souvenir photo later in the day.
 The firm was very busy, and when they were prosecuted for employing a 14 year old boy in their darkrooms on a Sunday, part of their defence was they had no time to supervise the work.
 They were fined £1.00 plus costs.

 It is possible Empire set up some sort of franchising system as cards with their distinctive logo on are coming to light from all over.
 Norwich and Bournemouth are written on the back of some walkies.
-Two empire frames from Weymouth have also been located recently (and added to this site).
+Two empire frames from Weymouth have also been located (and added to this site).
 Recently two frames taken on the seafront at Lyme Regis have also been identified (seen here).
 The latest to turn up are two from Rhyl in Wales, both dated 1940.
 I have never seen any Empire walkies from Edinburgh, though this doesn’t mean they do not exist

 Empire’s main rivals in Clacton were Sunfilms, in business by 1930.